Home Improvement

 Once the storm has moved on, it can be tempting to jump straight into cleanup mode, but it’s important to take a few precautions first.
 If you see fallen power lines, stay well away and report them immediately to Energex on 131 962.
 Never assume a downed line is safe, even if it looks harmless.

 Also, if your home has experienced flooding, don’t turn the power back on until a licensed electrician has inspected your system.
-That’s because water can cause hidden damage that might not be obvious straight away but could still pose a serious danger.
+That’s because water can cause hidden damage that might not be obvious straight away, but could still pose a danger.
 Check your switchboard and wiring for any visible damage, but leave repairs and inspections to the professionals.

 If you notice any flickering lights, buzzing noises, or strange smells from your electrical outlets after a storm, it’s a sign that something isn’t right, and time to call in an expert.